SKOOP-Digital/skoop-continue-sync/README.md

 ### Versioning

 The extension uses semantic versioning: `0.1.X` where X is the build number from automated releases.
 Each push to the main branch automatically creates a new release with an incremented version number.

+### Repository Access

+**Important**: The GitHub repository must be **public** for auto-updates to work, as the extension accesses the GitHub API without authentication.
+If you need to keep the repository private, the auto-update feature will not function.

 ## Usage